defenseunicorns/leapfrogai/adr/0006-queueing-high-traffic.md

 2. Implement a lightweight queueing solution using Supabase Realtime and FastAPI background tasks:
    - Utilize Supabase Realtime for task status updates (in-progress, complete, etc...) and basic queueing.
+    - In the event of issues with Supabase Realtime, fallback to RedPanda.
    - Leverage FastAPI's background tasks to handle long running operations asynchronously in the background.

 3. Prepare for future scaling by designing the system to easily integrate with a more robust queueing solution:
    - Design interfaces that can work with both our current lightweight solution and future, more robust options.
-   - Do not attempt to push Supabase Realtime beyond its designed limits, instead plan to use RabbitMQ if those needs surface.
+   - Do not attempt to push Supabase Realtime beyond its designed limits, instead plan to use RedPanda or RabbitMQ if those needs surface.

 ## Rationale
 1. Addressing underlying bottlenecks: